-Note: Employee stock options and convertible bonds were anti-dilutive and excluded from the computation of diluted earnings per share.
+Note: Convertible bonds were anti-dilutive and excluded from the computation of diluted earnings per share.

 There have been no other transactions involving common stocks or potential common stocks between the reporting date and the date of completion of the financial statements.